guillearria/huggingface-agents/README.md

 - [Hugging Face AI Agents Course](https://huggingface.co/learn/agents-course/unit0/introduction)
 - [Official Course Repository](https://github.com/huggingface/agents-course)

+## 🤖 Implemented Agents

+### 1. Serverless Agent (Jupyter Notebook)
+Located in `agents/dummy_agent_library.ipynb`, this is our first implementation using Jupyter notebook.
+It demonstrates basic agent capabilities in a serverless environment.

+*More agents will be added as I progress through the course.*

 ## 📚 Course Content

 ### Unit 1: Introduction to AI Agents